Developing a PXI solution for testing automotive battery management systems

 Everyone has heard horror stories about lithium-ion batteries exploding in laptops and cell phones.
 The good news is that Lithium-ion batteries have six times the energy density of lead-acid chemistries and three times that of nickel-metal hydride – in addition, more charge/discharge cycles are possible with a properly designed and maintained battery stack.
 But, any time you pack more energy into a smaller space, with increased usability, your safety concerns likely increase.

 Controlled release of the battery’s energy provides electrical power in the form of current and voltage.
-Uncontrolled release of this energy can result in release of toxic materials (i.e. smoke), fire, high pressure events (i.e. explosions), or any combination thereof.
+Uncontrolled release of this energy can result in the release of toxic materials (i.e. smoke), fire, high-pressure events (i.e. explosions), or any combination thereof.
 All lithium-ion systems use an electrolyte that is flammable and has a tendency to undergo "thermal runaway".
 When you heat this material up, it will reach an onset temperature at which it begins to self-heat and progresses into fire and explosion.

 Uncontrolled energy releases can be caused by severe physical abuse, such as crushing, puncturing or burning, which can be mitigated by mechanical safety systems and proper physical design.
 However, they can also be caused by shorted cells, abnormally high discharge rate, excessive heat buildup, overcharging, or constant recharging, which can weaken the battery.
 These causes are best prevented by a properly designed and validated electronic safety and monitoring system, better known as a battery management system.